LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/CustomIntegration.md

 The behaviour of the welcome event is different depending on whether the bot is for chat or for messaging.
 This divergence comes down to the way that each individual LivePerson product works and the conversation with the consumer is framed.

-A Messaging interaction qualifies as "initiated" from a LiveEngage perspective only after the consumer sends their first message.
+A Messaging interaction qualifies as "initiated" from a Conversational Cloud perspective only after the consumer sends their first message.
 The consumer is prompted for their initial message in the channel they have chosen to initiate the conversation.
 As a result, the consumer’s first message is something that can be recognized.

 The following documents cover where to configure the initial message on a given platform: